18F/health-tracking-course/collections/_admin/learningcohorts.md

 ### Recruit content expertise
 It is common for people to believe that good instruction is all about the content.
 It is important for instructional designers to work with SMEs, or have content expertise themselves, but it is unlikely that becoming a field-leading expert is the end-goal of a learning experience.

-In the development of the SOMD course, our team had people who both had expertise in the design and development of educational experiences as well as expertise in content regarding software systems design and implementation.
+In the development of the {{site.short}} course, our team had people who both had expertise in the design and development of educational experiences as well as expertise in content regarding software systems design and implementation.
 However, there are lessons that leveraged SMEs for content, and the learning environment then was “wrapped around” the value they brought to the process.
 (The lesson on QASPs is a good example of this.)

 MES has a great deal of internal content expertise.
 How that expertise is transformed into learning (and, through it, cultural change) can be accomplished in many ways.
 The MES team might grow instructional design expertise internally; they might hire in a new team member to lead ongoing instructional development/cultural change efforts; or, the team can work with vendors to provide ongoing design and delivery of learning experiences.
 Regardless, the team needs to know what they value and be thinking about what they might observe (measure) about the learning that their teams are engaged in.